Increase in resting heart rate is a signal worth watching

 Your heart rate changes from minute to minute.
 It depends on whether you are standing up or lying down, moving around or sitting still, stressed or relaxed.
 Your resting heart rate, though, tends to be stable from day to day.
 The usual range for resting heart rate is anywhere between 60 and 90 beats per minute.
 Above 90 is considered high.

-Many factors influence resting heart rate.
+Many factors influence your resting heart rate.
 Genes play a role.
 Aging tends to speed it up.
-Regular exercise tends to slow it down.
-(In his prime, champion cyclist Lance Armstrong had a resting heart rate of just 32 beats per minute.)
-Stress, medications, and medical conditions also influence the heart rate.
+Regular exercise tends to slow your heart rate down.
+(In his prime, champion cyclist Miguel Indurain had a resting heart rate of just 28 beats per minute.)
+Stress, medications, and medical conditions also influence your resting heart rate.

 Results of observational research studies support a link between health and heart rate.
 Researchers from Norway previously reported the results of a large study looking at changes in resting heart rate over 10 years.
 They recruited more than 29,000 people without any history or heart disease, high blood pressure, or any other type of cardiovascular disorder, and measured their resting heart rates when they started the study and again 10 years later.
 This study was published in the Journal of the American Medical Association.